psichen/psichen.github.io/source/_posts/fundamentals-of-statistical-mechanics.md

 ## Gibbs entropy

 The Gibbs entropy is a function of a probability distribution over phase space.
-In contrast, the Boltzmann entropy is a function on phase space.
+In contrast, the Boltzmann entropy is a function of total number of states.

 Now we consider particles of number $N$ in which there are $n_i$ in the energy state $i$.
 So the Boltzmann entropy should be,
 $$